Our Parish Safeguarding Policies

 • All groups using the parish centre for youth activities will be required to provide their insurance details and details of whether they have a current child protection policy and procedures, together with the name of their designated person with responsibility for the welfare of children participating in their programme.
 The Parish Priest will be responsible for acquiring this information and updating it on an annual basis.

-• Information will only be shared on a “need to know” basis with Parish Designated Persons and Programme Leaders, in order to safeguard the child.
+• Information will only be shared on a “need to know” basis with Parish Safeguarding Representative and programme Leaders, in order to safeguard the child.

 • Images of children and young people under 18 will only be used with the consent of the child and the parent/guardian.